ikanher/the-three-caballeros/documentation/final_report.md

 ### Preprocessing
 * Read in images and labels so that we could attach a one-hot encoded vector of labels to each image
-* ?Used images with no labels (n=9824 out of 20000)
+* Used images with no labels (n=9824 out of 20000)
 * Normalized images in all three dataset using the means and stds of RGB channels of the whole image set
-* Resized images to 224x224 to enable using transfer learning models
+* NOT CURRENTLY RESIZING: (Resized images to 224x224 to enable using transfer learning models)
 * Used train-validation-test split of 0.6-0.2-0.2
+* Applied data augmentation to test set images: random flipping, affine transformations, rotation, colorjitter and grayscaling
+* Calculated pos_weights (to be used with BCEWithLogitsLoss) for all labels using function calculate_label_statistics

 ### Training
 * BCEWithLogitsLoss as the loss function.
 Used the pos_weight parameter to control the label imbalance in the training data.